 Anti-tamper stickers are designed to tear the document if anyone tries to peel them off.

 Hole punch: A more laborious method - punch away at a sensitive area in a document until the area containing the sensitive information is destroyed.

 We store masses of personal data on our computers.
-Simply formatting your hard disk to erase data before disposing of the machine is insufficient – a savvy crook can still recover it - but you can use a free program such as Darik’s Boot and Nuke or HDD Erase to wipe it more thoroughly.
+Simply formatting your hard disk to erase data before disposing of the machine is insufficient – a savvy crook can still recover it - but you can use a free program such as Darik’s Boot and Nuke to wipe it more thoroughly.

 Even then there is no absolute guarantee – for complete security you need to physically destroy the hard disk.

 If physically wrecking it yourself is not practical, you could have it industrially shredded, and surprisingly cheaply – I was quoted just £5 – plus shipping costs.